For the Term of His Natural Life

 For the Term of His Natural Life is a story written by Marcus Clarke and published in The Australian Journal between 1870 and 1872 (as His Natural Life).
 It was published as a novel in 1874 and is the best known novelisation of life as a convict in early Australian history.
 At times relying on seemingly implausible coincidences, the story follows the fortunes of Rufus Dawes, a young man transported for a murder that he did not commit.
 The book clearly conveys the harsh and inhumane treatment meted out to the convicts, some of whom were transported for relatively minor crimes, and graphically describes the conditions the convicts experienced.
 The novel was based on research by the author as well as a visit to the penal settlement of Port Arthur, Tasmania.

 Plot introduction

 Structurally, For the Term of His Natural Life is made up of a series of semi-fictionalised accounts of actual events during the convict era, loosely bound together with the tragic story of its hero.
 Most of the incidents and many of the individual characters are easily identifiable from historical sources including Marcus Clarke's own non-fiction work Old Tales of a Young Country.

-Typically of Victorian-era convict novels, Rufus Dawes is a wrongfully convicted gentleman.
-Under the prevailing morality of the time, a murderer would have been inappropriate for a hero in popular fiction.
+Typically of Victorian-era convict novels, Rufus Dawes is a wrongfully convicted gentleman; contemporary readers would have considered an actual murderer an inappropriate hero for a work of popular fiction.